KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 Configuration
 -------------

-SpagoBI fully integrate CKAN API, where only the following parameters are needed:
+Knowage fully integrate CKAN API, where only the following parameters are needed:

 -   URL of the target CKAN instance;